Cyprus Road Trip

 • We used only bottled water for drinking in Cyprus.

-• Supermarkets are very modern and have a complete selection of food, fruits, vegetables, wine, liquor, and beer.
+• Supermarkets are modern and have a complete selection of food, fruits, vegetables, wine, liquor, and beer.

 5050 Travelog Destinations